LaVR: Scene Latent Conditioned Generative Video Trajectory Re-Rendering using Large 4D Reconstruction Models

 This formulation is enabled by recent large 4D reconstruction models~\cite{cut3r,wang2025vggt,li2025megasam} (LRMs), which have shown that a feed-forward network can extract rich latent representations from monocular frames and decode them into depth, pose, or approximate novel views.
 These models demonstrate that implicit geometry structure can be captured without explicit optimization or volumetric reconstruction, providing exactly the type of geometry-aware cues our framework leverages.

 While both point clouds and LRM-produced latents can provide geometric cues, they condition the generative process in fundamentally different ways.
-Point-cloud pipelines reconstruct geometry from estimated depth and re-render it from the target viewpoint, so any depth error directly manifests as distorted shapes, incorrect parallax, or missing regions—acting as a rigid geometric constraint that leaves the generative model little flexibility to correct mistakes.
-In contrast, implicit geometry latents provide structural guidance in a softer, non–pixel-aligned form.
-Because the diffusion model is pretrained on large-scale video data with strong priors over plausible motion and scene structure, it can regularize small geometric inconsistencies in these latents.
+Point-cloud pipelines reconstruct geometry from estimated depth and re-render it from the target viewpoint, so any depth error directly manifests as distorted shapes, incorrect parallax, or missing regions---acting as a rigid geometric constraint that leaves the generative model little flexibility to correct mistakes.
+In contrast, implicit geometry latents provide structural guidance in a softer, non-pixel-aligned form.
+As diffusion models are pretrained on large-scale video data with strong priors over plausible motion and scene structure, they can regularize small geometric inconsistencies in these latents.
 This combination yields geometric cues that are both informative and robust to depth noise, motivating our design choice.

 As a result, our latent space conditioning formulation provides strong geometric priors without relying on accurate depth estimation.
-It enables the model to maintain stable parallax and coherent structure under large viewpoint changes, producing geometrically consistent videos along arbitrary camera trajectories. \cref{fig:teaser} illustrates the qualitative advantages of our approach compared with a state-of-the-art explicitly 4D-conditioned method~\cite{mark2025trajectorycrafter}, and \cref{fig:paradigm_comparison} compares our overall paradigm with existing baselines.
-In summary, our novel contributions are:
+It enables the model to maintain stable parallax and coherent structure under large viewpoint changes, producing geometrically consistent videos along arbitrary camera trajectories. \Cref{fig:teaser} illustrates the qualitative advantages of our approach compared with a state-of-the-art explicitly 4D-conditioned method~\cite{mark2025trajectorycrafter}, and \cref{fig:paradigm_comparison} compares our overall paradigm with existing baselines.
+In summary, our novel contributions are: \begin{itemize} \item We propose to use the latent state of a large reconstruction model to provide geometric conditioning without relying on explicit depth or point cloud reconstruction.

-\begin{itemize} \item We propose to use the latent state of a large reconstruction models to provide geometric conditioning without relying on explicit depth or point-cloud reconstruction. \item We present a lightweight adapter module that compresses and integrates the latents from a state-of-the-art 4D reconstruction model with VAE-encoded video latents for efficient consumption by a pre-trained diffusion backbone. \item We conduct extensive evaluation to show that our approach outperforms both geometrically-conditioned and unconditioned baselines on quantitative and qualitative metrics. \end{itemize}
+\item We present a lightweight adapter module that compresses and integrates the latents from a state-of-the-art 4D reconstruction model with VAE-encoded video latents for efficient consumption by a pretrained diffusion backbone.

+\item We conduct extensive evaluation to show that our approach outperforms both geometrically-conditioned and unconditioned baselines on quantitative and qualitative metrics. \end{itemize}